Command Line Tip: Lowercase all file names in a given directory

 mv $f $(echo $f | tr '[:upper:]' '[:lower:']):

-2. Then move the original file name to the one outputted by the tr command
+translate characters (tr)command to translate upper case characters to lower case characters - Then move the original file name to the one outputted by the